Beatriz Haddad Maia: 2025: Second Nottingham doubles title

-Haddad Maia began her 2025 season representing Brazil in the United Cup, held in Perth, Australia.
+Haddad Maia began her 2025 season representing Brazil in the 2025 United Cup, held in Perth, Australia.
 In her first match, she faced the Chinese player Gao Xinyu, ranked 175th in the world.
 Haddad suffered a dramatic defeat in a match lasting 3 hours and 20 minutes.
 She lost in three sets, after experiencing severe cramping that forced her to serve underarm in the decisive moments.
 In Brazil's second tie of the event, Haddad faced Laura Siegemund of Germany and lost in straight sets.
 Brazil was eliminated, after suffering additional defeats in singles and mixed doubles, concluding the United Cup without advancing through the group stage.
 Next, Haddad participated in the WTA 500 Adelaide International where she was seeded 15th in the singles draw.
 Suffering a two-set loss against Madison Keys in the first round, marked her worst start to a season in four years.
 At the same tournament, Haddad and Siegemund finished runners-up losing the final to Guo Hanyu and Alexandra Panova.

-Haddad Maia, again partnered with Siegemund, reached the semifinals in Doha and the quarterfinals in Dubai, the round of 16 at Indian Wells and the quarterfinals in Madrid.
-Additionally, she partnered with Luisa Stefani to play and win against Linda Nosková and Tereza Valentová in the BJK Cup.
+Haddad Maia, again partnered with Siegemund, reached the semifinals at the Qatar Ladies Open and the quarterfinals at the Dubai Open, the round of 16 at the Indian Wells Open and the quarterfinals at the Madrid Open.
+Additionally, she partnered with Luisa Stefani to play and win against Linda Nosková and Tereza Valentová in the 2025 Billie Jean King Cup.

-Also at the Australian Open, she played at both singles and doubles competitions.
+At the Australian Open, she played again at both singles and doubles competitions.

-In singles, she faced Argentine player Julia Riera and won in three sets.
-This match marked her first singles win of the 2025 season.
+In singles, she faced Argentine player Julia Riera and won in three sets, her first singles win of the 2025 season.
 Advancing to the second round, she competed against Erika Andreeva, winning in straight sets.
-With this victory, Haddad equaled the best performance by a Brazilian in the Open era.

-In the doubles, she partnered again with Siegemund.
+With this victory, Haddad equaled the best performance by a Brazilian in the Open Era.
+In doubles, she partnered again with Siegemund.
 In the first round, they beat Suzan Lamens and Quinn Gleason in straight sets.
 Her run at the Australian Open would end in the third round of both singles and doubles.
 In singles, she lost to Veronika Kudermetova in straight sets, and in doubles, she and Siegemund were defeated by Erin Routliffe and Gabriela Dabrowski, in three sets.

-In her next eight singles matches, Haddad would not get a single victory, losing to Magdalena Fręch at the Qatar Ladies Open, Anastasia Potapova at the Dubai Open, Rebecca Šramková at the Mérida Open, Sonay Kartal at Indian Wells, Linda Fruhvirtová at the Miami Open, Linda Nosková and Jéssica Bouzas Maneiro in the BJK Cup and Emma Navarro at the Stuttgart Open.
-Haddad would only win again in singles matches against Bernarda Pera at the first round of the Madrid Open.

-Despite of that, Haddad Maia would lose at her Madrid's second match against Belinda Bencic and at the Italian Open against Marie Bouzková on her opening match.
+In her next eight singles matches, Haddad would not get a single win, losing to Magdalena Fręch in Doha, Anastasia Potapova in Dubai, Rebecca Šramková at the 2025 Mérida Open, Sonay Kartal at Indian Wells, Linda Fruhvirtová at the Miami Open, Linda Nosková and Jéssica Bouzas Maneiro in the BJK Cup and Emma Navarro at the Stuttgart Open.
+Haddad would only win again in singles matches against Bernarda Pera in the first round of the Madrid Open.
+Despite that, Haddad Maia would lose her second match against Belinda Bencic, and at the 2025 Italian Open against Marie Bouzková in her opening match.